JAMcArthur

 For each comment in the post, please include:

 Comments should be at least 100 words long and be related to both our course content and the blog’s content.
-Over the term, your 20+ comments should appear on a variety of blogs (other students, PR professionals, PR thinkers, etc.).
+Over the term, your 20+ comments should appear on a variety of blogs (other students in our class or others, PR professionals, PR thinkers, my website, etc.).
 All of your comments should be thoughtful, well-written, and error-free:

 Making the most of your blog